openstack/nova/doc/source/policy_enforcement.rst

   the APIs.

 * More easy way to override default policy settings for deployer.
-And Currently all the API(EC2, V2, V2.1) rules mix in one policy.conf file.
+And Currently all the API(EC2, V2, V2.1) rules mix in one policy.json file.

 These are the kinds of things we need to make easier: